knpuniversity/blog/property_path.md

 # Symfony's Under-Used property_path option

-Though not required, you typically, we bind Symfony form objects to a class (often an entity).
+Though not required, we typically, bind Symfony form objects to a class (often an entity).
 This means that the field names must correspond with the property names on the class (well actually, the getter/setter methods, via the [PropertyAccess](http://symfony.com/doc/current/components/property_access/introduction.html)